 Health Care Business Introduction

 Welcome to our webpage of resources for understanding the complex United States health care system.
-Start with the Kaiser Family Foundation website for a basic overview, then explore the other resources for more in-depth, complex discussions of specific aspects of health care delivery in the U.S.
+Start with the books on the subject that are in the library's collection (one print and one an e-book), then explore the other resources for more in-depth, complex discussions of specific aspects of health care delivery in the U.S.